A New Perspective on Debiasing Linear Regressions: Convex Constrained Least Squares

-In the above, ties in ordering the coefficients of $\hat \bbeta$ in magnitude can be broken arbitrarily.
-Once we obtain the vector $\vb$ in step \ref{step_1}, the projection onto the tangent cone $\cT_K(\vb)$ needed in step \ref{step_2} can be done efficiently by first finding the projection onto its polar cone --- the normal cone at $\vb$ with respect to the set $K$ \citep[see][eq (9)]{chandrasekaran2012convex}:
+In the above, ties in ordering the of the groups of $\hat \bbeta$ in magnitude can be broken arbitrarily.
+Once we obtain the vector $\vb$ in step \ref{step_1}, the projection onto the tangent cone $\cT_K(\vb)$ needed in step \ref{step_2} can be done efficiently by first finding the projection onto its polar cone --- the normal cone at $\vb$ with respect to the set $K$